-The Roma project consists 7,683 ha in the northern section of the High Lake Greenstone Belt.
-These claims cover high grade gold showings discovered by previous explorers, notably BHP Minerals from 1988 to 1994.
+The Roma project encompasses 10,405 ha of mineral claims and an Mineral Exploration Agreement that totals 4,119 ha in the northern section of the High Lake Greenstone Belt.
+These properties cover high grade gold showings discovered by previous explorers, notably BHP Minerals from 1988 to 1994.

 Multiple significant gold showings are present within a 6.5 km x 2.4 km area on the historic Roma claim block.
 The original showing is a 0.30 to 3.0 m wide quartz vein exposed in outcrop and boulders for 2.0 km.
 In 1991, BHP drilled 10 shallow holes totalling 465 metres to test 1.72 km of strike of the vein.
 All drill holes intersected quartz veins from 15 m to 37 m vertically below surface.
 Visible gold was noted in three of the drillholes and the best results were 12.38 g/t Au over 2.31 m (including 64.0 g/t Au over 0.37 m) from DDH MD-01 and 8.69 g/t Au over 1.87 m from MD-03.
 No drilling was conducted downdip of the high-grade intersection in DDH MD-01 and no step out drilling to the north from this intercept was conducted.
 No follow up drilling is known to have been completed on this property since BHP’s initial drill program in the 1990’s.